Bed Styles Trends for a Calmer, Cozier Bedroom

 Vintage Meets Modern

-- Pair a sleek metal bedframe with an antique quilt or throw
+- Pair a sleek metal bedframe with an antique quilt

 - Use a minimalist rug beneath a vintage trunk